 Lockdowns on weekends are expected to continue until late May.
 During the week, only citizens 20-65 years old are allowed to go out.
 Public places like parks are off limits, sports facilities are also closed.
 From 11 May, it was announced that more people of different age groups will be gradually allowed to go out within limited walking distances, but now lockdown has been extended again until 19 May.

 Quarantine is in place until 22 May, and measures are to be eased starting from 11 May: parks, squares, recreation areas will be open for visitors; training of athletes of national teams and individual training will be allowed.
 Currently, it is prohibited to exercise outdoors.
 Sport clubs and fitness centres are closed.

 The U.K. government issued a roadmap on 11 May, but this is effectively only for England as the Scottish, Welsh, and Northern Ireland governments disagree with some of the timelines and reopening protocols.
-Each of the three home countries have introduced their own roadmaps.
-England has allowed a number of businesses to reopen from 13 May, but sports and fitness clubs have not been specifically mentioned.
-They are currently assumed to be in the same group as hospitality, and so will not be permitted to reopen until July at the earliest.
-The other U.K. countries are not expected to open until at least July or possibly later.
+Each of the three home countries are/have introduced their own roadmaps.
+The other U.K. countries are not following England and will make their own announcements for each of the home nations.

 Northern Ireland First Minister announced on 25 June that social distancing requirements are to be reduced from two metres to one in a bid to save thousands of companies in Northern Ireland.
 In addition “leisure centres” (these are sports, fitness, aquatics facilities) are allowed to reopen from 7 August, which is almost six weeks later than the revised reopening date in the Republic of Ireland.
 This is significant in that there are no physical borders or any restrictions traveling between Republic and Northern Ireland after the 29 June.